prisma/prisma-engines/README.md

 - `make dev-postgres`: PostgreSQL 10
 - `make dev-sqlite`: SQLite

-As an optional but recommended step, you can run the tests by setting up an IntelliJ project for `./query-engine/connector-test-kit`, which makes test results much more accessible.
-You need to install the Scala plugin for Intellij if you want to do so.

-Remember to set IntelliJ to use the version 8 of OpenJDK distribution.

 **On windows:*
 If not using WSL, `make` is not available and you should just see what your command does and do it manually.
 Basically this means editing the